apache/nuttx/configs/sama5d3-xplained/README.txt

     together.

     NOTES:
-    1. This configuration uses the default USART1 serial console.
+    1. This configuration uses the default DBGU serial console.
 That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.